 Q: How can I claim it back?

 Gladstone Brookes specialise in reclaiming PPI and have already recovered more than £775m± for our clients.
 We have successfully challenged all of the big banks – Lloyds TSB, Barclays, Halifax, HFC and many other lenders – and have achieved thousands of successful claims.
 We could do the same for you.
-Can you afford not to let us do this for you?
 Fill out the PPI claim form on this website now and take your first step to recovering what could be thousands of pounds that you may be owed.
 All lenders offer a free complaints service and you have the power to lodge a complaint on your own behalf.

 Q: How much will my claim cost?

 Making a claim with Gladstone Brookes is done on a no win no fee† basis.
 If we recover money for you our fees are 25% + VAT of the total redress offered by your lender.